Insights From Children’s Art Expert Bette Fetter: Top Blog Posts for June 2013

 We are all capable of creative thought, but like other skills, it requires development.
 Countries all around the world have made the development of creativity a priority.
 However, while the United States has been a world leader of innovation in the past, increased emphasis on standardization, testing and cuts in arts programs, means we are no longer developing creativity and innovation in our students.
 Yong Zhao, author of

 Summer is a great time of year — the sun shines, days get longer and our schedules loosen.
-This is a list of our favorite activities for kids and families to do this summer.
+This is a list of our favorite activities for kids and

 Rain or shine, keep your family busy with these 10 activities: